clerkio/clerk-woocommerce/readme.txt

 WC tested up to: 3.0

 == Changelog ==
+= 1.3.3 - 2017-10-04 =
+* Make product endpoint use catalog image size from woocommerce

 = 1.3.2 - 2017-10-04 =
 * Add sanity check to order endpoint to avoid division by zero